Florida Vines

 Family - Acanthaceae

-Native to tropical and southern Africa, imported as an ornamental garden plant, naturalised in Florida.
+Native to tropical and southern Africa, imported as an ornamental garden plant, naturalized in Florida.

 Perennial climbing vine up to 16 feet in length, leaves are up to 3 inches long and highly variable, they may be hastate to ovate with entire or toothed margins.
 Underside of leaf is hairy along veins, upper surface may be slightly hairy or glaborus.
 Leaves are arranged oppositely on slim stems.